The equilibrium points and stability of grid-connected synchronverters: Equilibrium points of the 4th order grid-connected synchronverter

 {\it Proof.} \m In this proof, for convenience, we omit the superscript $e$ to indicate the equilibrium point values.
 At an equilibrium point of \rfb{eq:ss4} the left-hand sides of \rfb{eq:id_new} and \rfb{eq:iq_new} are zero.
-We multiply these equations with $i_d$ and $i_q$, respectively, and we add them using \rfb{eq:v_qv_d}, obtaining
+We multiply these equations with $i_d$ and $i_q$, respectively, and we add them using \rfb{eq:v_qv_d}, obtaining Using the formulas \rfb{eq:Te} and \rfb{eq:P}, we get It follows from \rfb{eq:swing} that $T_e=\tilde{T}_m$, and we know from \rfb{eq:id_iq_w} that $\o=\o_g$.
+Substituting these values above, we get Using \rfb{eq:P_Q} this becomes \rfb{eq:Tm_wg4}.